 Andaz Mayakoba Resort Location

 Most of the resorts near Cancun focus solely on the beach experience, however the Andaz Mayakoba takes it to the next level with a combination of an expansive beach area and tropical jungle.
 With the Andaz Mayakoba Resort you get the best of both worlds.
 The Andaz Mayakoba Resort is a 40 minute drive from Cancun International Airport, which most guests will arrive at.
-The resort is also just a short 15 minutes from the popular Playa del Carmen strip.
+The resort is also just a short 15 minutes from the popular Playa del Carmen strip and popular Tulum is just a little further still.

 The Andaz Mayakoba Resort is located in the exclusive Mayakoba private gated community.
 This private reserve is home to the Andaz Resort, a Fairmont hotel, Banyan Tree hotel, Rosewood hotel, and luxury private residences, a golf course, and small shopping area.
 As Mayakoba is located on 620 acres, it is extremely peaceful and quiet, which is unique compared to many of the mega-resorts that stretch from Cancun down to Playa del Carmen.

-The Andaz Mayakoba Resort does not provide shuttle service, however can organize private transfer for you.
+The Andaz Mayakoba Resort does not provide shuttle service, however they can organize private transfer for you.
+Booking your transfer directly through Cancun Airport Transportation is a great seamless option to arrive at the resort.
 Alternatively, taxis are readily available at the airport, however not the first choice as one-way costs starting around $75.00 USD.
 Rental cars are also plentiful, and having a rental car in this area of Mexico is a great way to explore all of the cenotes and towns on your own.
 Self-parking is included complimentary.

 Andaz Mayakoba Resort Arrival